 The Code requires that the low-income occupancy and rent restrictions be maintained during the initial compliance period of 15 years [Section 42(i)(1)].
-In addition, the occupancy restrictions must be maintained for an extended-use period of an additional 15 years [Section 42(h)(6)(D)] subject to termination by foreclosure or the qualified contract process [Section 42(h)(6)(F)].
-The Code also requires that state allocating agencies give preference to projects with the longest low-income use period.
-Therefore, CHFA requires a minimum waiver of five (5) years of the rights to termination using the qualified contract process to be considered for evaluation.
+In addition, the occupancy restrictions must be maintained for an extended-use period of an additional 15 years [Section 42(h)(6)(D)].
+The Code also requires that State allocating agencies give preference to projects with the longest low-income use period.